ndf-zz/fletchck/README.md

      as a dictionary key and that can be serialised in JSON.
    - Duplicate action and check names will overwrite earlier definitions with the same name.
+   - Timezone should be a zoneinfo key or null to use host localtime

 ### Actions